polymonster/polymonster.github.io/_posts/2021-02-06-live-reloading.md

 date: 2020-10-04 00:00:00
 ---

-It has been almost a year of living with covid-19 lockdown restrictions and during this period I have been productivly coding at home and having a lot of fun with hot reloadable c++ to aid rapid development and iteration.
+It has been almost a year of living with covid-19 lockdown restrictions and during this period I have been productivly coding at home and having a lot of fun with hot reloadable c++ to aid rapid development.
 When the first lockdown measures began the first task I undertook was getting this system working, it had been on my todo list for a while but with no where to go and not much else to do I created a workflow which has been enjoyable to use for the past year and has managed to produce some decent output.
 I'll go through some details of how it works in this blog and show some of the things I've created so far.

+## Some Examples s

-I posted a video on youtube a while ago of it in action which can best illustrate how it can be used to develop and debug algorithms quickly, the code is integrated into my game engine pmtech and available on GitHub.
+I posted a [demo video]() on youtube a while ago of it in action which can best illustrate how it can be used to develop and debug algorithms quickly.

+I created this series of geometric animations for my instagram and archived the code from these live coding sessions here:

+Next I created the platonic solids from scratch in code with no reference:

+And currently I am working on some procedural city generation, for which hot relaoding has been really useful in debugging the many edge cases I am encountering:

-## Integrating cr
+## Integrating CR

-I can't take all the credit for this, the main component here is cr, this header only library is easy to integrate and handles the hot reloading for us, all we have to do is build a host executable which is called pmtech_editor, it intialises cr and calls an update each frame:
+I can't take all the credit for this, the main component here is [cr](), this header only library is easy to integrate and handles the hot reloading for us, all we have to do is build a host executable which is called pmtech_editor in my case, it intialises cr and calls an update each frame:

 ```c++
 #define CR_HOST // required in the host only and before including cr.h